onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 Open Command Line Interface (CLI) Schema Version 1.0
 ====================================================

-Open CLI Platfrom (OCLIP) provides model based framework to implement Linux Commands for any given software products, by using YAML template based on the schematics defined in this document.
+Open CLI Platform (OCLIP) provides model based framework to implement Linux Commands for any given software products, by using YAML template based on the schematics defined in this document.
 In version 1.0, following aspects of commands are modeled as YAML schematics: